 The main source of grant income is the Transport Grant from the Department of Transport ('DfT') which comprises two elements: an investment grant, which supports delivery of the investment programme; and a general grant, to support TfL's operating activities.
 Other key funding streams include specific capital grants from the DfT and the Greater London Authority for the Crossrail project and grants for transport related works in preparation for the London 2012 Olympic and Paralympic Games from the Olympic Delivery Authority.
-The combined general and capital grants from the DfT increased by 6 per cent in 2011/12 to £4,471m.
-Other grants given to support operating activities however reduced from £120m to £74m, and other capital grants fell from £202m in 2010/11 to £168m in 2010/12.
+Total general and capital grants receivable, excluding specific Crossrail funding, amounted to £3,438m (2010/11 £3,451m).